Fertilizer Burn: How to Fix It and Prevent It

 Photo Credit: vachiraphan’s Images / Canva Pro / License

 Hydrate your lawn every day for a week or two, setting your sprinkler to provide about 1 inch of water a day to affected areas.
-This should be enough water to flush out the salt buildup and allow your grass to recover.
+This should be enough water to flush out the salt buildup and help your grass to recover.

-It’s best to water your lawn in the morning, before 10 a.m., giving it enough time to absorb the moisture throughout the day.
-Otherwise, you may be adding fungi problems to your fertilizer burn.
-Also, avoid overwatering the parts of your lawn that do not have fertilizer burn.
+The best time to water your lawn is in the morning, before 10 a.m., giving it enough time to absorb the moisture throughout the day.
+Watering at other times may add fungi problems to your fertilizer burn.

 Hand with grass seeds reseeding a bare spot